zuman989/Dialogue-Dataset-Analyzer/README.md

 ## Dialogue Dataset Analyzer

 A Python-based NLP pipeline that extracts persona profiles and behavioral traits from multi-turn conversational datasets.
-Built to analyze how people communicate - their sentiment patterns, vocabulary, formality, and conversational role - and automatically generate structured persona profiles for each speaker.
+Built to analyze how people communicate, their sentiment patterns, vocabulary, formality, and conversational role and automatically generate structured persona profiles for each speaker.

 Tested on the [DailyDialog](http://yanran.li/dailydialog) dataset (11,118 conversations).